 From those humble beginnings Carrot festival has turned into a huge event that is enjoyed by the entire community.
 The event showcases foods and desserts from all over the world including carrot cake, local produce, music and entertainment, vendors and crafters, a miniature health fair, and plenty of activities to keep kids entertained.

-Special afternoon concerts have featured the local band Joe?s Boys and the Mckrells.
-Other entertainment includes a Klezmer band featuring youth from the congregation, Israeli dancers, Art Isenberg on the keyboard, and the synagogue?s choir Hava Nashira.
+Special afternoon concerts have featured the local bands Flame, Joe's Boys, and the Mckrells.
+Other entertainment has included a Klezmer band featuring youth from the congregation, Israeli dancers, and Art Isenberg on the keyboard.

 While there is always a variety of food choices at the Carrot Festival event need to save room for some cake.
 The cake, which is the signature Carrot Festival offering, is two layers thick with a praline filling and cream cheese frosting.

 The congregation always gets requests for its carrot recipes, so they compiled a cookbook, which is sold throughout the world, of all the congregation's favorite Carrot Festival recipes, in addition to other kosher recipes.

 Copyrighted in 2006 the cookbook titled Divine Kosher Cuisine, features some recipes, which are derived straight from the Carrot Festival.
 The cookbook can be purchased online in our products section.

 Visit our Carrot Festival Facebook page for more information.